UEBT Biodiversity Barometer METHODOLOGY

 THE METHODOLOGY IS BASED ON THREE AREAS OF RESEARCH

-To assess attention for ethical sourcing of biodiversity in company reporting, UEBT reviews communication materials of the top 100 beauty and food & beverage companies in the world.
+To assess attention ethical sourcing of biodiversity in company reporting, UEBT reviews communication materials of the top 100 beauty and food & beverage companies in the world.
 The review includes publicly available documents only, such as statements on websites, sustainability reports, and policies.
-UEBT only assesses if issues related to ethical sourcing of biodiversity are mentioned, the quality of the reporting or the actions undertaken don’t influence the rankings.
-In 2017, UEBT also interviewed various experts in the sector to gain deeper understanding.
+UEBT only assesses if issues related to ethical sourcing of biodiversity are mentioned, the quality of the reporting or the actions undertaken doesn’t influence the rankings.

 Each year, UEBT finances this consumer research thanks to the support of sponsors from both public and private sectors.
 UEBT is independent, impartial and objective in its dealings with governments, political parties, other organisations and individuals.